 The Student Code of Conduct has been developed to maintain an atmosphere conducive to developing optimum educational experiences for all members of the College community.
 Conduct in violation of this code includes, but is not necessarily limited to, the following:

-- a.
-Any acts of classroom disruption that goes beyond the normal rights of students to question and discuss with instructors the instructional process relative to subject content.
+- Any acts of classroom disruption that goes beyond the normal rights of students to question and discuss with instructors the instructional process relative to subject content.
 THE STUDENT MAY NOT RETURN TO CLASS UNTIL HE/SHE MEETS WITH THE DEAN OF STUDENT DEVELOPMENT.
 The use of pagers, cell phones, and other electronic communication and entertainment devices (e.g. cd players, tape players, etc.) in classes, labs, and the library is prohibited.
 Pagers and cell phones should be turned off or set on vibrating alarm.
 Electronic entertainment devices should be turned off and put away prior to entering classes, labs, or the library;

 - Use or occupation of any space or facilities owned or leased by the College at any time without authorization of the Board of Trustees or approval of appropriate College administrators;